w3c/wai-curricula/content/designer/navigation-design.md

 * explain strategies that people with disabilities use to navigate websites and applications
 * design different navigational components, including menus, tables of contents, and search functionalities
 * describe different interactions for navigational components, including by keyboard, mouse, touch, and speech
-* define clear and consistent visual and non-visual:
+* select clear and consistent visual and non-visual:
   * presentation of menus and menu items
   * indication of state changes for menu items
-* define blocks of repeated content
+* communicate blocks of repeated content
-* define site maps and descriptive page titles to help users locate specific web pages within websites
+* create site maps and descriptive page titles to help users locate specific web pages within websites
 * evaluate the use of navigational components, including menus, tables of contents, and site maps
 * select navigational components that minimize distraction and unnecessary noise
 * identify related requirements for developers to implement: